 The following cost drivers were included in this study:

-- Direct cost of law enforcement (corrections);
+- The direct cost of law enforcement (corrections);

 - Other direct costs (children and youth in care, supportive housing, long-term care, special education, and prevention and research); and